eldad87/go-boilerplate/README.md

 	VisitService app.VisitService
 }
 ```
-- Assuming you followed the examples above and that you generated your SQLBoiler code, the database (MySQL) is migrated etc, which means that you can start implementing your service.
+- Assuming you followed the examples above, you can start implementing your service.
 - Create a new folder under `app/.` that represent your data layer (e.g `app/mysql`)
 - Implement the ` VisitService interface` in `app/mysql/visit.go`:
 ```go